-A vacation is usually the high point of the year, but for people with chronic pain, a supposedly fun vacation can herald anxiety.
-How to cope with the long-haul flight or the long lines at the airport?
-How to enjoy relaxing by the pool or intrepid exploration when your pain distracts you?
-How to stick to your nutritional plan?
-How to avoid a flare-up, which might sabotage your itinerary?
+A vacation is usually the high point of many people’s year, but for those with chronic pain, a supposedly fun getaway can herald anxiety.
+How do you cope with the long-haul flight or the interminable lines at the airport?
+How do you enjoy relaxing by the pool or intrepid exploration when your pain distracts you?
+How do you stick to your nutrition plan?
+How do you avoid a flare-up, which might sabotage your itinerary?
 That’s where chronic illness travel tips come into play.

 “I love planning a vacation,” says Megan,* 34, “but I get increasingly anxious in the week leading up to the trip.
 I wonder whether I will enjoy it, whether it will be money wasted.
 I also wonder whether it’s a wise move health-wise, given how far I will be from my comfort zone and the medical professionals who usually support me.”

-We asked women with chronic pain for tips on how to make traveling less stressful and more comfortable.
+We asked women with chronic pain for chronic illness travel tips, including how to make traveling less stressful and more comfortable.
 With a little forethought, hopefully your travels will be a little more bearable — if not enjoyable.

 *Names changed as these interviewees requested anonymity.